DoctorDalek1963/EPQ/Activity Log/Activity Log.md

 Butler suggests in this section that sex actually results from gender, not the other way around.
 Gender is socially constructed.
 It is also used, claims Butler, to establish a binary framing of sex as "prediscursive, prior to culture, \[and\] a politically neutral surface *on which* culture acts."
 From what I understand, Butler is claiming that sex, which is used as a basis for discrimination, is culturally derived from the socially constructed gender.

 That is an *incredibly* interesting view, and I'm really looking forward to seeing where she takes it.

+### Tuesday 23rd March 2021, 10:42 pm

+I read chapter 1 section 3 of *Gender Trouble*.
+In it, Butler talks mainly about the differing views of Simone de Beauvoir and Luce Irigaray on what gender is and how it is talked about in society.

+Beauvoir wrote *The Second Sex*, which was already on my reading list, but I've now decided I want to read it straight after *Gender Trouble*.
+In Butler's account, Beauvoir argues that men are considered the default in society, and are thus not specially marked in discourse and culture; women are considered the Sartrian *Other*, and are thus explicitly marked  as *not men*, and therefore *different* in practically everything.

+Irigaray claims that society is *phallogocentric* (only able to talk from the masculine perspective) and women are not marked as the *Other*, but rather, they are not marked at all.
+Instead, they are completely excluded from the hegemonic phallogocentric discourse of society by the very nature of the language we use.
+If society can't properly talk about women (because languages were developed by patriarchal societies and cultures), then they can't properly *think* or philosophise about women.

+There was also a bit near the end of the section where Butler seemed to say that Beauvoir was arguing that men could practically transcend their bodies.
+The masculine body is considered the default and is thus equated with "universal personhood".
+This allows men to metaphorically disavow their physical bodies and attain real freedom.
+Women, on the other hand, are considered different from the norm, and are thus bound and almost enslaved by their physical bodies, unable to truly be free so long as *woman* is considered *different*.